Layer Collapse Can be Induced by Unstructured Pruning: Introduction

-The impact of removing individual parameters or whole filters on recent computing resources, such as GPUs, is relatively marginal.
+Nevertheless, the impact of removing individual parameters or whole filters on recent computing resources, such as GPUs, is relatively marginal.
 Due to the parallelization of computations, the size of layers, whether larger or smaller, is primarily constrained by memory caching and core availability.
-The critical bottleneck in computation lies in the \emph{critical path} that computations must traverse~\cite{pmlr-v202-ali-mehmeti-gopel23a}, a challenge that can be addressed by strategically removing layers.
-While some existing works implicitly address this concern~\cite{hinton2015distilling}, they fail to a-priori guarantee no performance loss (given that they impose a target shallow model) or avoid substantial perturbations.
-This motivates the exploration of designing an iterative pruning strategy, aimed at reducing the model's depth while preserving optimal performance.
+The bottleneck in computation lies in the \emph{critical path} that forward-propagation must traverse~\citep{pmlr-v202-ali-mehmeti-gopel23a}, a challenge that can be addressed by strategically removing layers.